TWDH/Development/01.大赫的算法宝典/2.LeetCode Hot and Interview/7.Resume & Interview/Basic & Phone Interview.md

    - ```
      My name is He Zhu, I graduated from University of Ottawa majoring in electrical and computer engineering.
 I have work with OTT Financial Group for 1 year as a software developer.

-     I mainly dedicated myself in back-end java development, I have developed bunch of new features in one of our mobile project "OTT Pocket" which is a online shopping plateform.
-What's more, back into few month before, I was assigned to be the tech lead, leading a small team to develop a new SaaS platform for issuing business giftcard for our partner merchants, which could be redeemed in OTT pocket.
-One of the impressive accomplishment is that first beta version was released in one month.
+     I mainly dedicated myself in back-end java development, I have developed bunch of new features in one of our mobile project "OTT Pocket" which is a online shopping plateform that sells giftcard, voucher and coupon.
+What's more, back into few month before, I was assigned to be the tech lead, leading a small team to develop a new SaaS platform called PREKA, it stands for present card and prepaid card.
+The PREKA is designed for issuing business giftcard / voucher / coupon for our partner merchants, which could be bought and redeemed in OTT pocket which make it a full cycle of business.
+I mainly responsible for developing the backend server-side application, our tech stack includes SpringBoot, SpringCloud that uses the methodology of micro-services and distribute system.
+My daily works are creating APIs and test it with front-end developers, I also help the team to set up the cloud server AWS EC2 for deployment.
      ```

    - ```
      I am passionate, hard-working, and extremely responsible.
 I am also looking forward to putting to practice all the things I learned during my time at university.
      ```

-2. What are your biggest strengths?
+2. **What are your biggest strengths?**

    - ![top strengths for different fields](https://cdn-blog.novoresume.com/articles/interview-questions-and-best-answers-guide/top-strengths-for-different-fields.png)